lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 Examples:

-1\.
-The parallel model.
+1. The parallel model.
 The main aim of this model to show the way how to effectively implement your neural network on several GPUs.
-It includes a comparison of different kinds of models and tips to improve the performance of your model. **Necessary** parameters for running this model are **2 GPU** and 14 cores (56 thread).
+It includes a comparison of different kinds of models and tips to improve the performance of your model.
+**Necessary** parameters for running this model are **2 GPU** and 14 cores.

 (example_PyTorch_parallel.zip)

 Remember that for using [JupyterHub service](../access/jupyterhub.md) for PyTorch you need to create and activate a virtual environment (kernel) with loaded essential modules.

 Run the example in the same way as the previous examples.